 - Memorial services

 If you are looking for a quiet space for prayer, meditation, or just to collect your thoughts, each hospital has a dedicated room for the public to use.
-Some hospitals have a multi-faith Chapel.
-In the Owen Sound Hospital, the multi-faith chapel is on the main floor across from Registration and is always open.
+Some hospitals have a multi-faith Reflection Room.
+In the Owen Sound Hospital, the multi-faith Reflection Room is on the main floor across from Registration and is always open.

 We Appreciate Your Help

 Our Spiritual Care program is jointly funded through partnerships with GBSCC and the healthcare corporations we serve.
 In addition, we receive community funding from a variety of sources including individual donors, faith groups, foundations and grants.